neondatabase/website/content/docs/extensions/citext.md

 **Using citext with regex functions**

-The `citext` extension can be used with regular expressions and other string matching functions.
-They just match case-insensitively.
+The `citext` extension can be used with regular expressions and other string-matching functions, which perform string matching in a case-insensitive manner.

-For ex, in the query below, we find users whose email addresses start with 'AL'.
+For example, the query below finds users whose email addresses start with 'AL'.

 ```sql
 SELECT * FROM users WHERE regexp_match(email, '^AL', 'i') IS NOT NULL;
 ```